Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.60 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.58).

-- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (191 total, 1.4 per game).

-- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.
+- His most recent time out came on Friday against the Baltimore Orioles, when the lefty went six innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.